hacpai/show-me-the-code/Python/README.md

 Write a program that reads a text from a file, counts word frequencies, and prints one line for each word, in descending order of frequency, with log f and log r.
 Use the graphing program of your choice to plot the results and check whether they form a straight line.
 Can you estimate the value of s?

 To make the plots, you might have to install matplotlib (see http: // matplotlib. sourceforge. net/ ).

+第 0054 题：**Write a function “walks” through a directory, prints the names of all the files, and calls itself recursively on all the directories.

+The os module provides a function called walk that is similar to this one but more versatile.
+Read the documentation and use it to print the names of the files in a given directory and its subdirectories.